ELIXIR-Belgium/elixir-toolkit-theme-example/pages/WiNGS.md

 TODO: add wings setup img : how ?

+Data is structured in WiNGS as follows:
+- ** Individual **: these are cinical cases, patients.
+- ** Sample **: these are the experimental samples associated to individuals. (eg : WGS experiment, or SV experiment)
+- ** Dataset **: These are the analysis files related to a sample. eg : GATK based SNV analysis on hg38 for WGS data.

 WiNGS is accessible as REST api, which is documented through [swagger](https://wings.esat.kuleuven.be/rest-api/api-docs/).
 To perform an analysis, the following prerequisites are needed, which are performed through a web-based UI:

 - ** A user account ** : to shield data, anonymous access is not allowed, register [here](https://wings.esat.kuleuven.be/Account/Register)